A Clownish Gladiator.

 Other breeds were used to increase the looks of the breed including the Borzoi, Whippet, and Collie.

-The Borzoi and Collie were used to help define the nose until there was no stop which is characteristic of other bully breeds.
+The Borzoi and Collie were used to help define the nose until there was no “stop”, which is a characteristic of other bully breeds.

 Until 1913, Bull Terriers were all grouped together regardless of their size.
 The standard size Bull Terriers were an official recognized by the American Kennel Club in 1885 and the Miniature in 1991.